williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 ## The Bottom Line

-Koch's radical flip suggests that consciousness IS superposition—not the result of collapse, but the superposition itself.
+Koch's radical flip suggests that consciousness IS superposition not the result of collapse, but the superposition itself.
 This turns traditional quantum consciousness theories upside down.

 If correct, consciousness would exist in possibility, not actuality.
 Measurement would destroy consciousness, not create it.
 Decoherence would be the enemy of consciousness, not its friend.

 Whether this is correct remains to be tested.
-But it represents one of the most provocative ideas in quantum consciousness research—that consciousness might be what quantum superposition feels like from the inside.
+But it represents one of the most provocative ideas in quantum consciousness research that consciousness might be what quantum superposition feels like from the inside.

 The moment of superposition formation might be the moment consciousness is born.
 And the moment of decoherence might be the moment it dies.

-In a universe full of quantum superpositions, this suggests consciousness might be everywhere—until measurement or decoherence destroys it, leaving only the unconscious, definite world we usually experience.
+In a universe full of quantum superpositions, this suggests consciousness might be everywhere until measurement or decoherence destroys it, leaving only the unconscious, definite world we usually experience.

 ---